Pipe plug: Usage

-Back Pressure
+Back pressure

 Back pressure is a major issue for the users of pipe plugs on site.
 It refers to the force that a pipe plug holds during the process.
 Pipe plugs are usually subject to huge amount of back pressure that occurs in the pipeline, so the back pressure must be calculated accurately in order to prevent the pipe plug to slip inside the pipe.
 Slipping of the pipe plug may cause in hazardous results.
 Though Mechanical and Inflatable Pipe Plugs can rely upon the seals for restraint, typically, secondary mechanical restraint is required to prevent slippage – in the form of friction screw dogs that engage to the pipe, by utilizing strong back supports, anchors, or other user added blocking methods.

-Formula of Back Pressure Calculation
+Formula of back pressure calculation

 Accessories

 Pipe plugs are used with supplementary accessories such as air and water hoses, air and pressure control devices, gauges, adapters and chains depending on the type of the pipe plug and the process.

 Auxiliary equipment like compressors for inflating the pipe plugs, water tanks for filling the pipeline and pumps for some cases must be used.